IDMNYU/DM3193-DWA-FA14/dm3193_projects.md

     </tr>
     <tr>
         <td><strong>Reading Responses</strong></td>
-        <td><i>Each week by Monday before class (except last week, Thursday), post to basecamp with a subject of “reading response: name of article” and your name as the category for at least one required article and reflect on one of the following questions.</i>
+        <td><i>Post to basecamp with a subject of "reading response: name of article" and your name as the category and reflect on one of the following questions.</i>
         <ul>
         <li>The most important point(s) (or the most useful or valuable thing(s) you learned) from the reading, and why.</li>
 <li>The most confusing points, and why they were confusing.</li>